-By action of the Trustees, it is the policy of the College to treat all appointments, assignments, promotions, and conditions of employment without discrimination on the basis of age, race, creed, color, national origin, sexual orientation, sex, disability, or marital status.
+By action of the Trustees, it is the policy of the College to treat all appointments, assignments, promotions, and conditions of employment without discrimination on the basis of age, race, religion, color, national origin, sexual and affectional orientation/association, gender or gender identity, mental/physical disability, genetic information, military or veteran status, marital status, or any other characteristic protected by law.
 Hamilton is an Affirmative Action/Equal Opportunity Employer and complies with state and federal regulations governing employment, including Title IX.